 What will the children be doing when they’re not taking part in activities?

 Between activities and before mealtimes, children will have the chance to enjoy some free time together, supervised by teachers.
-We have chill out areas on camp where they can play games in outdoor and sheltered areas.
-Games bags are provided, and in our bell tent villages children can play table tennis.
-Children will also have the chance to relax and …
+We have chill-out areas on camp where they can play games in outdoor and sheltered areas, and they will also have the chance to relax and unwind in our cosy accommodation.